Organizing a Craft Room the Reset Your Nest Way

 I have shared the products I’ve used to organize 90% of the craft spaces I have encountered (including my own), but I have done a few spaces with very different products and they have turned out beautifully.
 If you have open shelving, you can use glass jars to store beautiful items like thread, clothespins, or art supplies.
 Acrylic bins are always great as well if your shelves fit them better and you want that crisp clear look.
 I’ve also used hinged acrylic bins to store fat quarters and fabric scraps.
 I only share this to remind you that every space is different.

 See what a difference containing items makes in this before and after:

 Step 3: Label

 You know the drill.
 It doesn’t matter how you do it, just THAT you do it.
 Take the time to label what you just spent so much time sorting and containing - and make it last.
-If you don’t have time to make the labels on the day of your project, writing on blue tape is a great way to temporarily label anything.
+If you don’t have time to make the labels on the day of your project, writing on masking tape or blue painters tape is a great way to temporarily label anything.

 You'll see what a difference labeling makes in this before and after.
 The before picture had some good systems in place, but the after is labeled, clear and concise.

 Enjoy (or let your kids enjoy) your newly organized space.
 I do a quick reset of all our crafts every 6 months or so (summer and after Christmas) and it is hilarious how excited my kids get to remember some of the items that get forgotten.
 It usually takes less than 15 minutes to take everything out, edit, make sure that recent birthday and Christmas gifts have a new home, and put it all back with labels.
 However, that day usually turns into hours of crafting just because the kids are so excited.